First-Degree Misdemeanor

 Interested in Learning More About Pennsylvania Offense Classes and Gravity Scores?

-Under the Pennsylvania Criminal Code, offense classes and gravity scores are defined under Title 204, Chapter 303.
+For further understanding of offense classes and gravity scores under the Pennsylvania Criminal Code, refer to Title 204, Chapter 303.

 How Can a Criminal Lawyer in Pittsburgh Help You?